pperrin1234/Pathfinder-Cost-Distance/README.md

 I started this project for a tabletop roleplaying game I'm in with some friends, playing the famous Kingmaker adventure path from Pathfinder 2nd Edition.

-This project uses data from the Pathfinder Wiki Mapping Project [LINK] to do several things:
+This project uses data from the [Pathfinder Wiki Mapping Project](https://github.com/pf-wikis/mapping) to do several things:

 1) Prepare data for mapping in QGIS